bigraph-toolkit-suite/Project-Skeleton-for-Bigraph-Framework/README.md

 # Quickstart Project Template for Bigraph Framework

-This project provides a quick introduction on how to setup, configure and use the Bigraph Framework.
+This project provides a quick introduction on how to use and include the Bigraph Framework.

 This main class `org.example.MainBigraphApplication` creates a signature and two bigraphs first, and performs the following operations afterwards:
 - The two bigraphs are composed